 Back then, before you had all the social media platforms, we used to use music forums (like Staylocked and Uptwon Records) to network and show clips of our music.
 In 2003, I entered a competition on the Staylocked forum to get a track on their debut vinyl EP with other producers.
 The track was ‘Lee Viner – Falling’, and luckily it got picked for the EP.
 That was my first vinyl release and introduction to UK Garage.

-Tell us more about your sound and how its evolved over time
+Tell us more about your sound and how it’s evolved over time

 25KV: